 - Information

-- I still use the leather index card holder, with blank index cards in the pocket, and my to-do list on the other side, inside a plastic protector made by cutting a project folder down to size.
+- The leather index card holder is still handy, with blank index cards in the pocket, and my to-do list on the other side, inside a plastic project file.

 Looks like you’ve got a good system going for you – well done!